(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 According to this study by Employee Benefit Research Institute, members of Generation X feel less confident about retirement than millennials and baby boomers.

-Over half of Gen-Xers don’t think their current financial reality will allow them:
+Over half of Gen-Xers don't think their current financial reality will allow them to:

-- enough money to last their entire life;
+- have enough money to last their entire life;

 Albeit quite an unsettling reality, things aren't hopeless.

 Sure, life has been an uphill battle for today's middle-aged women, but that doesn't mean you have to accept defeat.

 When seizing your financial power, you will have to mentally and financially overcome a few obstacles.
 But not without first identifying them.

 Here are some reasons Gen X women don't feel confident about their financial futures:

 Gen X Women Have Fewer Retirement Options

 The height of second-wave feminism in the early 1960s set the financial tone for Gen X women today.